top of page

 How It All Started

-Role: As Creative Director, I led the strategic expansion of the system across international markets.
-I partnered closely with geo teams, introduced new intake processes, and ensured each team had the guidance, support, and tools they needed to succeed.
+In my role as Product Design Director, I led the strategic rollout of that system across international markets.
+I worked closely with geo teams, introduced new intake processes, and made sure each team had the support, tools, and direction they needed to deliver with confidence.

 A Closer Look at the Problem